A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

 for $c=H_1\circ\PP \circ H_2\circ\cdots$.
 A more elegant formula may be defined simply in terms of $c$ itself, without the need of introducing new symbols, $H_1, \ldots, H_n$.
-One can achieve this using auxiliary commutators
+One can achieve this using auxiliary commutators:

-It follows then, that a generalised object that is $I$-extant takes the form
+It follows then, that a generalised object that is $I$-extant takes the form:

 where $c_I$ is of the form $\PP\circ\A_I(w_I)$.
 This is a powerful formula, as it represents the condition for $I$-extantness for a generalised object, $c$.
-Note that it would be just as correct to define $c_I$ as an element of a set characterised by the righthand side (i.e. using `$\in$' instead of `$=$'), but because the notion of a `set', $\A_{\ro{set}}$, is simply an element of $\Om^1$, it can be incorporated into the general form of $\C^{i_1\ldots i_n}_W$.
+Note that it would be just as correct to define $c_I$ as an element of a set characterised by the right-hand side (i.e. using `$\in$' instead of `$=$'), but because the notion of a `set', $\A_{\ro{set}}$ is simply an element of $\Om^1$ and it can be incorporated into the general form of $\C^{i_1\ldots i_n}_W$.

-One might wonder how to relate the properties of a proof (i.e. verifying the truth of a statement) with the existence of an abstraction, $\A_{T'}$.
-In a example, consider the object representing the existence of truth, $w_T$.
-The validity of the `excluded middle' \cite{Aristotle} in this situation means that the proof is very simple: \begin{proof}[Proof:] \end{proof} Since $w_T$ is the statement of truth itself, i.e. $w_T = \PP\circ\A_T$, the inconsistency of $\PP\circ \A_T(w_T)$ means the inconsistency of $\PP\circ\A_T$.
-Such a statement is not true by construction.
+One might wonder how to relate the properties of a proof (i.e. verifying the truth of a statement) with the existence of an abstraction $\A_{T'}$.
+In an example, consider the object representing the existence of truth, $w_T$.
+The validity of the `excluded middle' \cite{Aristotle} in this situation means that the proof is very simple:

+\begin{proof} \end{proof} Since $w_T$ is the statement of truth itself, i.e. $w_T = \PP\circ\A_T$, the inconsistency of $\PP\circ \A_T(w_T)$ means the inconsistency of $\PP\circ\A_T$.
+Such a statement is not true, by construction.
 One can now identify the abstraction, $\A_{T'}^{w_T}$ as being $\A_T$ itself.
 Thus, this exercise demonstrates that the proof of a statement has consequences for the abstract form of the statement, allowing one to identify more specific properties.
-Note that this does not, at this stage, provide extra proof methods, since there is no procedure, as yet, for acquiring knowledge of the form of an object's relevant $\A_{T'}$ in advance.
+Note that this does not, at this stage, provide us with extra proof methods, since there is no procedure, as yet, for acquiring knowledge of the form of an object's relevant $\A_{T'}$ in advance.
 The content of the proof must rely on standard means.